davegutz/myStateOfCharge/SOC_Particle/README.md

 ## Boot checklist - after new software load
 1. Synchronize time if necessary.
 Use hotspot on phone.
 Press left button and hold 3 sec to get blink blue.
 Use particle app to '+' device.
 Reset using right button to complete the process.
 Time is UTC.
 Unfortunately for device _soc1a_, the bar code on the Argon is hidden inside the case.
 Then you must use the talk('U') feature of the interface programs.
 This will work over Bluetooth for Argon.
 Use Unix Epoch website and subtract (hours from Zulu)* 3600 and paste onto U.
-2. Update the version in local_config.h for 'unit ='.
+2. Update the version in constants.h for setup:  '#include xxxx.h'.
 3. Start CoolTerm record.
 Record Hd, Pf, Pa, brief v1 burst for the previous load.
 4. On restart after load, check the retained parameter list (SRAM battery backed up).
 The list is displayed on startup for convenience.
 Go slowly with this if you've been tuning.
 5. Record Hd, Pf, Pa, brief v1 burst.
 Confirm the 'unit =' is for the intended build install.